 Interestingly, most people think of presenting as something separate from life.
 As something we only do when there’s a lectern, some slides and an audience.
 But just because you don’t have to make big pitches to a board or represent your company at an industry conference doesn’t mean you don’t present to people.
 We present to people with the intention to influence them every single day.
 We present to our colleagues, our staff or managers, our suppliers and potential clients.
 You are presenting yourself every day at work whether you realise it or not and presentation skills are critical when you are trying to get ahead in business.

-The more successful entrepreneurs I meet, the more I realise that regardless of their intelligence and business acumen, regardless of their excellent products or service and regardless of their commitment to their business, these successful people have one thing in common.
-They know how to present their ideas in a compelling, influential and memorable way.
-They know how to structure their thoughts, how to connect with people, and they say what they want to say in a way that resonates with their audience.
-They inspire and compel their audiences to take action!
+The more successful entrepreneurs I meet, the more I realise that regardless of their intelligence and business acumen, regardless of their excellent products or service and regardless of their commitment to their business, these successful people have one thing in common: they have outstanding presentation skills.

 I believe presenting is any form of communication with another person (including face to face, over the phone, by email or through the internet), from one-on-one, to small and large groups.
 And I believe we present both formally and informally.
 In short, most people in business present regularly every day single of their life.